 Zcash adds a memo field sent from the creator of a JoinSplit description to the recipient of each output note.
-This feature is described in more detail in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.
-108.
+This feature is described in more detail in § 3.2.1 'Note Plaintexts and Memo Fields' on p.
+14.

 8.3 Unification of Mints and Pours